Playing Rules

 2. If the game remains tied at the end of the overtime period, the game will proceed into a 5-person shootout.

 3. A coin toss will occur to determine which team shall kick first in the shootout.
 The winner of the coin toss shall have the option of shooting first or last.
 In corec, the team shooting first will also determine which gender shoots first.
-In co-rec, if playing a person down, a player of the majority gender must shoot first in the shootout in order to establish the proper rotation.
+In co-ed, if playing a person down, a player of the majority gender must shoot first in the shootout in order to establish the proper rotation.

 4. Each team captain shall designate three (5) players to shoot for their team.
 The designated players must have been on the field of play (in the game) at the end of the overtime period.
 The goalkeeper may be one of the shooters.